stroiman/go-dom/README.md

 >
 > The API is not yet stable. use at your own risk.

+## BRANCH SPECIFIC NOTES!

+> [!WARNING]
+>
+> Do not base work off this branch; it is continuously rebased.

+This branch exists as a tool to drive the implementation of new features in main.
+The code has a simple failing test that loads an HTMX app into the browser.
+The errors generated are used to prioritise what to implement next in main.

+When the new feature is in main, this branch is rebased, and the next features is determined.

+Once the existing test no longer fails; More functionality will be added to the HTMX app to drive the implementation of UI event handlers, form behaviour, etc.

 ## Looking for sponsors

 If this tool could reach a minimum level of usability, this would be extremely